dotkernel/dotkernel/README.md

 IDEE:
 - api-mail ? service to send emails only
-- queue system + to do something , as a service
+- queue system + to do something , as a service [PINGU]

 Package versioning :
 1. version 1.x related to Zend Framework  and Expressive [deprecated]